garethltm/obsibrain/2024 Semester 1/INFOSYS303 - Solutions Architecture/Measured Service.md

 Cloud is often pay-as-you-go, where you only pay for what you use.
-Think about how a utility company meters how much water, electricity or gas is used & charges based o
+Think about how a utility company meters how much water, electricity or gas is used & charges based on consumption.